 8. Villains // Queens of the Stone Age

 Flower Boy is the type of record that’s good for music, even if you never quite lose yourself to it.
-It has a dignity and elegance beyond its own running time, speaking to the ongoing importance of fully conceived and executed albums.
+It has a dignity and elegance that lingers well after it's finished, speaking to the ongoing importance of fully conceived and executed albums.
 When we reviewed this I said it was like ‘dropping into a funky neon dream’, and that’s been my enduring feeling about it.
 The specifics don’t have a hold on me, but I strongly remember how I feel, and I feel good whenever I listen to Flower Boy.
-Seldom has R&B sounded so smooth, so confident yet ethereal.
+Seldom have I heard R&B sound so smooth, so confident yet ethereal.
 It’s developed quite a hold on me, and everyone else, apparently.
 This one’s got some serious staying power.
-When things like Flower Boy are still being released, how can anyone claim the album is dying?
+When things like Flower Boy are still being released how can anyone seriously claim the album is dying?

 6. Semper Femina // Laura Marling